christinetai/Blog/index.md

 * 2 cups diced cooked chicken
 * Salt and pepper

+##### Notes
+> Make the above pie crust to finish off your chicken pot pie!

 #### DIRECTIONS
 1. In a large saucepan, melt butter over medium-high.
-Add onion, celery, and carrots and cook until onion is translucent, about 4 minutes.
-Add flour and cook, stirring, 1 minute.
-Gradually add broth, stirring constantly, then bring to a boil.
+2. Add onion, celery, and carrots and cook until onion is translucent, about 4 minutes.
+3. Add flour and cook, stirring, 1 minute.
+4. Gradually add broth, stirring constantly, then bring to a boil.
 Reduce heat and simmer 5 minutes.
-Stir in green beans and chicken and season with salt and pepper.
+5. Stir in green beans and chicken and season with salt and pepper.
-2. Divide filling among four 8-ounce ramekins.
-Roll out 1 sheet puff pastry and cut 4 rounds to fit ramekins.
+6. Divide filling among four 8-ounce ramekins.
+7. Roll out 1 sheet puff pastry (or your own freshly made pie crust!) and cut 4 rounds to fit ramekins.
 Cut a small X in center of each to vent, then place on top of filling.
 Brush with beaten egg.
-Bake at 375 degrees until filling is bubbling and crust is golden, 30 to 40 minutes.
+8. Bake at 375 degrees until filling is bubbling and crust is golden, 30 to 40 minutes.

 ***